Join the Team to Help Take Down Invasive Species!

 Invasive species are non-native plants, animals, and other living organisms that thrive in areas where they don’t naturally live.
 The U.S. Fish and Wildlife Service is the only agency in the federal government whose primary responsibility is the conservation of the nation’s fish, wildlife, and plants.
 Team up with us to take down invaders across the nation and help protect our public lands and waters!

 Invasive species cause tremendous harm to our environment, our economy, and our health.
 They can drive out and eat native plants and wildlife, spread diseases, and damage infrastructure.
-Check out our aquatic invasive species least wanted list.
+Check out some ways to protect our waters.

 Many invasive species are spread or introduced into a new ecosystem accidentally.
 Some introduced species are brought in as pets or decorative displays and then escape or are released into the wild.
 Many invasive species thrive because they outcompete native species for food.